 Today, researchers from the Lausanne Polytechnic University (EPDFL) have estimated the amount of heat that passes through the metro tunnels and have designed a geothermal heat recovery system that could provide energy to heat (or cool) thousands of nearby homes.

-The underground air passing through the underground tunnels has many origins.
+The underground air that passes through the tunnels of the subways has many origins.
 It comes up from the ground.
 It comes out of accelerating and braking trains.
 It is given off by electronic devices such as lights and signals.
 It also comes from the heat of the bodies of the many passengers.
 This is a lot of potential energy.

 Calculating the average amount of heat in these areas is rather difficult, but researchers from the Lausanne Polytechnic have developed a model that derives a precise energy coefficient.
 The formula can be used to create systems that collect this energy and bring it to the surface for residential use.

 The concept behind this technology is similar to that of a giant fridge.
 Plastic pipes are integrated into the walls of the tunnels and filled with a thermally conductive fluid (even if water would be enough).
-By pumping liquid at room temperature and taking out the heated liquid from the underground activity, you're done.
+By pumping liquid at room temperature and taking out the heated liquid from the underground activity, the game is done.

 The team declares that the system for obtaining energy from subways is efficient and economical to install, with a duration of over a century.
 Obviously, heat pumps would be the most delicate part of the system, and should be replaced approximately every 25 years.